 These are the people who mainly handle physical goods or work directly with customers, clients, or patients.
 They face the highest risk, and often, the lowest reward in terms of remuneration.

 According to Google, 80% of the global workforce, which is approximately 3 billion people, performs physical or deskless work.

-Front-line employees have a direct line to customers, and as such can see things that corporate cannot – an issue that can lead to resentment and frustration and the view that corporate is out of touch and ineffectual.
+Frontline employees are the face of your brand with a direct line to customers, and as such can see things that corporate cannot: an issue that can lead to resentment, frustration and the view that corporate is out of touch and ineffectual.

-Your front-line workers are crucial to the overall success of your company, so how can you be sure that you are catering to them?
-Here are some ways you can show your front-line staff the appreciation they deserve.
+Your front-line workers are crucial to the overall success of your company, so you need to be sure that you are catering to them.
+Here are some ways you can show your frontline staff the appreciation they deserve.

 60% of employees feel their relationship with their employer positively impacts their focus or productivity at work (Virgin Pulse).
 To bring these isolated employees closer to the core of your organization, senior management must take a more active approach and dispel the rose-tinted view they have of the realities of these roles.